anthonykasza/hdc_experiments/README.md

   - image embedding without binding in x,y coordinates sounds efficient
   - more ld seqeunce stuff
   - i don't full understand this paper
+- Predicting the toxicity of chemical compounds via Hyperdimensional Computing
+  - binary string classifier similar to spam sms model
+    - 2 centroid/prototype hv
+    - subtraction is used during training misclassification
+  - data are SMILES ASCII strings (127 basis hv)
+    - molecule -> 3d graph -> SMILES -> hypervector
+      - an encoding of an encoding of an ...
+    - SMILES has different tokenization strategies, they compare different ones: atom-wise, k-mer, or fragment-based
+  - discovered optimal subsequence length
+  - source code!
+- A novel Vector-Symbolic Architecture for graph encoding and its application to viral pangenome-based species classification
+  - viruses evolve quickly. good for classifying unseen variants/strains
+    - any overlap with how malware variants are developed?
+  - graph encoding of viral species
+    - pangenome kmers -> graphs -> hypervector
+      - "These pangenome graphs are powerful representations that can capture large-scale structural variations, such as insertions, deletion, and rearrangements, which are often missed by linear sequence alignment"
+    - a node is a kmer
+    - edge represents kmer adjacency
+      - edge weight is the label/class
+  - kmer_length=9, stride=1, grapHD encoding scheme
+    - 2.3.2 contains pseudo-code implementation of the embedding procedure
+  - retraining only made use of additive reinforcements, no subtraction used. why?

 Summary